shamir0xe/contest-builder/README.md

 ## Usage

-0. Initializing The Workspace
+### Initializing The Workspace

 In order to specify the template files and default options for the future, you need to initialize a folder inorder to store the files of the contest over there.

 ```bash
 contest-builder --init
 ```

 - this will generate:
-  1. A config file named cb-config.josn, and
+  1. A config file named `cb-config.json`, and
-  1. A template folder to put your own language specific templates there.
+  1. A `templates` folder which stores language specific templates.

-1. Generating Contest Structure
+### Generating Contest Structure

 To generate the folder and file structure for a contest, use the contest-builder command with the `--name` option: